BARONETAGE

 Henry De Burgh-Lawson

-Witness - John Bolton, gentleman, Waterford Lodge, Scarborough, county of York.'
+Witness - John Bolton, gentleman, Waterford Lodge, Scarborough, county of York.

-The entry in Dod's Peerage for this baronetcy subsequently disappears, no doubt a casualty of
+The entry in Dod's Peerage for this baronetcy subsequently disappears, no doubt a casualty of the introduction of the Official Roll of the Baronetage in 1914.

 Sir Thomas Selby Tancred, 8th baronet [listed under 'Lawson-Tancred']